Myrtle Beach and North Myrtle Beach Access Parking

 NEW 2015!
 The fnformation in the paragraph below applies to Surfside Beach.
 2015:

 Right now, it costs you $1.25 an hour to park at metered spaces in Surfside Beach, but that isn't the case at two lots in town that sit just off the beach -- where this summer you can park for just 50¢ per hour.
 The two parking lots are: the parking lot on the north end of town near the Holiday Inn and on the south end off Ocean Boulevard on 13th Avenue South.There's ust not enough people are parking in either lot, meaning the town isn't making much money from those spaces, so the town is dropping the rates from 1.25 to 50 cents an hour.
-And the city is hoping cheapest prices in town will be too good for people to pass up-- going after what one council member calls the "bargain customer" who might not even know these lots exist at this moment.
+And the city is hoping cheapest prices in town will be too good for people to pass up-- going after what one council member calls the "bargain customer" who may not know these lots exit.
 Read the entire news story at WMBF News

 North End of Horry County | Beach accesses include locations both north and south of Ocean Annie's, at Maison Drive, Apache Campground and the Wyndham Myrtle Beach Resort.